 The Ph.D. program serves the need of the State of Ohio and the region in terms of training high intellectuals to lead state economic development.
 The program provides the state with doctoral graduates employed as regular or administrative faculty at Ohio colleges and universities, such as Youngstown State University, Ohio University, Heidelberg College, Ohio Northern University, and University of Findlay.
 The program also provides the state with graduates playing key roles in Ohio government agencies and industries, such as Nationwide Insurance.

 Since its inception in 1975, the program has trained more than 100 graduates working in academies, government, and industries across the United States.
-The doctoral program is reviewed every seven years as part of the University’s Program Review process.
-The last review occurred in the academic year 2005-2006; the next scheduled review is slated to occur during the academic year 2012-2013.
+The doctoral program is reviewed regularly as part of the University’s Program Review process.

-The Master program comprises three different tracks (pure mathematics, statistics, and scientific computation) for the Master of Arts program; one Master of Science in Applied Statistics program jointly with the Department of Applied Statistics and Operation Research; and one Master of Arts in Teaching program in the field of mathematics.
-Through proper selection of course work, students in the Master programs can prepare for direct entry into careers in business, industry, government, and education, or for study toward a Ph.D. in mathematics or statistics.
+The Master program comprises three different tracks (pure mathematics, statistics, and applied mathematics / scientific computation) for the Master of Arts program; one Master of Science in Applied Statistics program jointly with the Department of Applied Statistics and Operation Research; and one Master of Arts in Teaching program in the field of mathematics.
+Through proper selection of course work, students in the Master programs can prepare for direct entry into careers in business, industry, government, and education, or for study toward a Ph.D. in mathematics, statistics, or data science.

 1. M.A. in Pure Mathematics